someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Please make sure you have git installed.

-First you need to install :ref:`cklib` as a dependency to :ref:`setup-ckcore`.
+First you need to install :ref:`component-cklib` as a dependency to :ref:`setup-ckcore`.

 .. code-block:: bash
     :caption: Install cklib und ckcore